mohuk/pages-blog/_posts/2024-02-08-optimizing-ttfb.md

 **With the case established for optimizing TTFB, we decided to punch above our waist and set our target to reduce TTFB to less than `500ms`.**

 ## What is a good TTFB score?
 The quicker, the better.
-However most sources on the internet say that anything below `800ms` is good.
+However it is understood that anything below `800ms` is good.

 ![TTFB Score](/assets/img/2024-02-08-img-01.png)